Nick Cordero's Wife On How COVID-19 Severely Damaged His Lungs

 In addition, she said she has to be there for their baby boy Elvis.

 "I just think what I can do right now for my mental state is allow myself those moments, and I do…but don't give into them yet," she continued.
-"I don't need to lose hope, I don't need to lose strength, I don't need to lose positivity."
+"I don't need to lose hope; I don't need to lose strength; I don't need to lose positivity."

 She then said "miracles happen" and talked about all of the stories she's heard from her followers, nurses and doctors.